MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Python 9.3).
 An installation is either entirely 9.3 or an earlier version.

-<a name="howtoinstall"></a>

-## How to install

-This section walks you through a Machine Learning Server deployment using the standalone Windows installer.

-### Download Machine Learning Server installer
+## Download Machine Learning Server installer

 You can get the zipped installation file from one of the following download sites.